Non-testability of instrument validity under continuous endogenous variables: Introduction

 \citet*{pearl1995testability} was the first to explicitly address questions of instrument validity in a general setting.
-He derived an \emph{instrumental inequality}, a necessary condition for an instrument to be valid.
-This inequality requires the endogenous treatment to be discrete.
-In fact, Pearl conjectures in that article that the validity of the instrument cannot be tested when the treatment is continuous.
-Since then, several results concerning the testability of instrument validity have been derived. \citet*{manski2003partial} arrives at the same instrumental inequality in the missing data context. \citet*{kitagawa2015test} derives a test when the outcome is continuous and treatment and instrument are binary, also testing monotonicity of the instrument. \citet*{kitagawa2009identification}, again for binary treatment and instrument, shows that Pearl's instrument inequality gives a sharp testable implication when the outcome has arbitrary support. \citet*{kedagni2018sharp} show necessity and sufficiency of Pearl's conjecture in the case where all variables are binary and augment Pearl's inequality in the case where $Z$ is discrete, $Y$ is general, and $X$ is binary. \citet*{bonet2001instrumentality} provides arguments in favor of Pearl's conjecture in the special case where the outcome and the instrument are discrete. \citet*{manski1990nonparametric} derives sharp instrumental variable bounds which also imply a testable implication for a weaker definition of an instrument when the treatment is discrete.
+He derived an ``instrumental inequality'', a necessary theoretical condition for an instrument to be valid.
+This inequality requires the endogenous treatment $X$ to be discrete and led Pearl to conjecture that testability is not possible when $X$ is continuous.
+Since then, several results concerning the testability of instrument validity have been derived. \citet*{manski2003partial} arrives at the same instrumental inequality in the missing data context. \citet*{kitagawa2015test} derives a test when the outcome is continuous and treatment and instrument are binary, also testing monotonicity of the instrument. \citet*{wang2017falsification} derive practically useful tests of instrument validity in the binary case. \citet*{kedagni2018sharp} show the necessity and sufficiency of Pearl's conjecture in the case where all variables are binary and augment Pearl's inequality in the case where $Z$ is discrete, $Y$ is general, and $X$ is binary. \citet*{jiang2020measurement} derive sharp bounds for the binary model under the assumption of measurement error.
+Finally, \citet*{bonet2001instrumentality} provides a proof of Pearl's conjecture in the special case where the outcome and the instrument are discrete.